State agencies decline interviews after report reveals mistakes during snowy nightmare on I-95 - NewsBreak

 The more than 40-mile standstill between Richmond and Washington D.C. left hundreds of drivers stranded overnight without critical supplies.

-In a statement on Monday, Governor Glenn Youngkin’s spokesperson Macaulay Porter said, “Under the Governor’s leadership, snow events following his inauguration were managed to the standard of preparing for worst case scenarios as opposed to under preparing for snow emergency events.”
+In a statement on Monday, Gov. Glenn Youngkin’s spokesperson Macaulay Porter said, “Under the Governor’s leadership, snow events following his inauguration were managed to the standard of preparing for worst-case scenarios as opposed to under preparing for snow emergency events.”

-But new leadership serving under Governor Youngkin said they won’t be making themselves available for interviews on what they’re doing differently to avoid repeating those mistakes in the wake of the report.
+But new leadership serving under Gov. Youngkin said they won’t be making themselves available for interviews on what they’re doing differently to avoid repeating those mistakes in the wake of the report.

 That’s significant because OSIG found many lessons learned from a similar snow incident in 2018 were not applied by the Virginia Department of Transportation during the 2022 response.